The city of Phoenix is committed to meeting your reasonable accommodation needs.

 - Actively engage in discussion on what solution will allow you to participate in the program, service or activity.

-- Work with city staff to identify the accommodation(s) that best fit your needs and which logistically the city is able to reasonably provide.
+- Work with city staff below to identify the accommodation(s) that best fit your needs and which logistically the city is able to reasonably provide.

 Examples of some reasonable accommodations and services the city provides include: